B2B Lead Generation Platform

 B2B Lead Generation Tools Glossary, 22 Key Terms Defined

-partner glossaries define features.
+Partner glossaries define features.
 The Starr Conspiracy defines what you need to run a demand engine you can defend in a budget review.
 Every term below is scoped to the executive job of building pipeline accountability, not selling a product.

 Key Stat Callout: According to Gartner, 2024 B2B Marketing Technology Survey, marketing teams now operate an average of 9.1 tools dedicated to lead generation and prospecting.
 That tool count is not a flex, it is a liability.